How Much Sleep Are You Losing to Your Phone? Do the Math

 Productivity and Income

 But the bigger cost is presenteeism — showing up to work but performing poorly.
-Sleep-deprived workers are estimated to lose 11 days of productivity per year.
-At the median US salary, that represents approximately $3,800 in lost productive value annually.
+Sleep-deprived workers lose significant productivity, potentially amounting to thousands of dollars in lost productive value annually.
+Your nightly scrolling habit has a dollar figure attached to it.

 Emotional Regulation

 In practical terms: you are more emotionally reactive, more irritable, more anxious, and less able to regulate those emotions.
 Relationships suffer.
 Work conflicts escalate.
 Minor annoyances feel like major crises.
+If this resonates, our article on why you cannot put your phone down at night explains the psychology behind the compulsion.

 All because you scrolled for an extra hour last night.